 Any action taken under this Article shall be taken only for just cause.
-This Article shall be utilized only in rare instances and for demonstrated and continued failure to perform minimum assigned duties.
+This Article shall be utilized only in rare instances and for demonstrated and continued failure to perform minimum assigned duties or workplace misconduct.

 Suspension and Termination for Disciplinary Reasons